Tusaifei/VCNet/README.md

  <img src="https://github.com/Tusaifei/VCNet/blob/main/Fig/Chesapeake.png" width="70%">

  The Chesapeake Bay Dataset contains 1-meter resolution images and a 30-meter resolution land-cover product as the training data pairs and also contains a 1-meter resolution ground reference for assessment.
- If you want to run the code with the default Chesapeake dataset, we provide example data for the state of New York.
 Download the dataset at Microsoft's website: https://lila.science/datasets/chesapeakelandcover and put them at `./dataset/Chesapeake_NewYork_dataset`.

 * **The HR aerial images** with 1-meter resolution were captured by the U.S. Department of Agriculture’s National Agriculture Imagery Program (NAIP).
 * **The LR labels** with 30-meter resolution derived from the USGS’s National Land Cover Database (NLCD), consist of 16 land-cover classes.